 I already know how our conversation would go.
 I’ll ask you to please not dress up as a bastardized version of my culture for Halloween, and you’ll reply that it’s “just for fun” and I should “get over it.”
 You’ll tell me that you “weren’t doing it to be offensive” and that “everyone knows real Native Americans don’t dress like this.”
 You’ll say that you have a “right” to dress up as “whatever you damn well please.”
 You’ll remind me about how you’re “Irish” and the “Irish we’re oppressed too.”
 Or you’ll say you’re “German”, and you “don’t get offended by people in Lederhosen.”

-climbingamountainwithawolf asked: What kind of Indian are you?
+climbingamountainwithawolf said: What kind of Indian are you?

 The kind that hates getting asked this question.